 Consider peer-to-peer lending

-Peer-to-peer lending allows you to directly loan money to individuals looking for a loan, and it could potentially be a good way to invest some of your $20K.
+Peer-to-peer lending is another alternative investment you can consider for your $20K.
+With peer-to-peer lending you directly loan money to individuals looking for a loan.
 Websites, such as Prosper Marketplace, assist with this process by matching borrowers with people who have money to lend.

 The websites take a cut to facilitate the process while allowing borrowers to get the money they need.
 Typically, these loans can pay higher interest rates than you’d earn by leaving cash in a savings account, but there’s some risk involved.
 If the borrower quits making payments, you could lose your investment in that loan.